biocatiit/website/content/pages/about_beamline.rst

 stepper motor controllers.

-For time resolved data acquisition there is a Struck 3820 multichannel histograming scaler with 32 inputs.
+For time resolved data acquisition there is a Struck 3820 multichannel histogramming scaler with 32 inputs.
 For conventional scans there is also a Joerger VCS16 scaler with 16 inputs and a voltage to frequency converter (Hytec VFC 2504, Hytec Electronics Ltd).
-External equipment (area detectors, shutters) can be interfaced to the control sytem using a digital I/O board (Acromag-9440) with 16 input and 16 output channels.
+External equipment (area detectors, shutters) can be interfaced to the control system using a digital I/O board (Acromag-9440) with 16 input and 16 output channels.
 To implement PID feedback control loops there is also an Acromag IP330 ADC with 16 inputs Systran DAC with 8 outputs.
 There are 8 current amplifiers (Keithley, model 42) which